 Types of Financial Aid

-Nebraska Methodist College students receive nearly $14 million in financial aid each year.
+Nebraska Methodist College students receive over $16 million in financial aid each year.
 Funding for this assistance comes from a variety of sources and selection criteria can vary.

 Types of Aid

 - Scholarships: These funds do not have to be repaid and are based on an eligibility factor outside of, or in addition to, financial need.

 - Grants: These funds do not have to be repaid and typically are based on some definition of financial need.